tchajed/iris-bank-demo/README.md

 ## Compiling

 To compile, just run `make`.
-You'll need Coq with Iris installed.
+You'll need Coq with a development version of Iris installed.